ryogrid/SamehadaDB/README.md

     - So, current transaction isolation level is **"REPEATABLE READ"**
 - [ ] <del>Execution Planning from hard coded SQL like method call I/F (like some kind of embedded DB)</del>
 - [x] Execution of Query with SQL string
+  - not supported multi queries on a request yet
 - [x] Frontend Impl as Embedded DB Library (like SQLite)
 - [ ] Deduplication of Result Records (Distinct)
 - [x] Query Optimization (Selinger)